 While rapid composting may be a priority for some gardeners, you may be looking for a mulch that you won’t have to replace often.

-Especially if you choose a chipped version, oak mulch tends to break down very slowly.
+Especially if you choose a chipped version, oak tends to be the best hardwood mulch in terms of longevity.
 In fact, you may be able to go several years between re-applications.

 Much hardwood mulch comes from the tree’s bark.
 As trees are harvested for lumber, the bark is often the first by-product.